richmondu/libfaceid/README.md

 ### Case Study - Face Recognition for Identity Authentication:

 One of the use cases of face recognition is for security identity authentication.
-This is a convenience feature to authenticate with system using one's face instead of inputting passcode or fingerprint scanning.
+This is a convenience feature to authenticate with system using one's face instead of inputting passcode or scanning fingerprint.

 [Apple's Face ID technology](https://support.apple.com/en-us/HT208109) will be used as baseline in identity authentication use case of face recognition.
 Refer to this [white paper](https://www.apple.com/business/site/docs/FaceID_Security_Guide.pdf)  for more information.

+Below are guidelines for drafting specifications for your face recognition solution.

 #### Face Enrollment

 - Should support dynamic enrollment of faces.
 Tied up with the maximum number of users the existing system supports.
 - Should ask user to move/rotate face (in a circular motion) in order to capture different angles of the face.
 - IPhone X Face ID face enrollment is done twice for some reason.
+It is possible that the first scan is for liveness detection only.
 - How many images should be captured?
 Estimate based on size of 1 picture and the maximum number of users.
 - For security purposes and memory related efficiency, images used during enrollment should not be saved.
 Only the mathematical representations of the face should be used.